santureddy/AWS-SAA-C02-Course/README.md

 2. Broad Network Access: Access services over any networks, on any devices using standard protocols and methods ( http, https, ssh, RDP, vpn )
 3. Resource Pooling: Abstraction and Economies of scale , cheaper service.
-    - There is a sense of location indepdence, no control or knowledge ver the exact location of the resources ( If you instruct provider to create a EC2 in X location, provider is free to use the datacentre , hardware they want. )
+    - There is a sense of location independence, no control or knowledge over the exact location of the resources ( If you instruct provider to create a EC2 in X location, provider is free to use the datacentre , hardware they want. )
     - Resources are pooled to serve multiple consumers using a multi-tenant model.
 4. Rapid Elasticity: Scale up and down automatically in response to system load.
 5. Measured Service: Resource Usage is measured.
 It can be monitored, controlled, reported and BILLED.
 Pay only for what you consume.

-### Public vs Private vs Multi Cloud
+### Public vs Private vs Hybrid vs Multi Cloud

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
 - Private Cloud: using on-premises real cloud.
 Must meet 5 requirements.
+Examples AWS outposts, Azure stack, Anthos from google.
 - Multi-Cloud: using more than 1 public cloud in one deployment.
 - Hybrid Cloud: using public and private clouds in one environment
   - This is **NOT** using Public Cloud and Legacy on-premises hardware.